looker-open-source/sdk-codegen/packages/sdk-node/README.md

 ### Sudo behavior with NodeSession

-The `NodeSession` also directly supports logging in as another user, which is usually called `sudo as` another user in the Looker browser application.
+`NodeSession` also directly supports logging in as another user, which is usually called `sudo as` another user in the Looker browser application.

 An API user with appropriate permissions can `sudo` as another user by passing a different user ID to the `NodeSession.login()` method.
 Only one user can be impersonated at a time via `NodeSession`.
 When a `sudo` session is active, all SDK requests are processed as that user.